“Dr. Baxter, I don’t think she’s breathing!”

 “I’d sooner become Claire Hilton’s best friend,” I remarked, making her laugh.

 I jumped at the sound of a loud banging noise.
 The senior football players were gathered around one of their lockers, laughing obnoxiously.
-Fin repeatedly threw a basketball against the lockers.
-My nails dug into my locker when Parker, one of his more vulgar friends, talked about the incident in AP Biology.
+Belmont repeatedly threw a basketball at the space above a freshman boy’s locker, purposely striking it a few inches from his head.
+My nails dug into my backpack when Parker, one of his more crude friends, bragged about the incident in AP Biology.

 Elena gripped my shoulder.
 “Ignore him.
 He’s an ass.”